Deploying a Large App

 cf push -t TIMEOUT: Controls the maximum time that Cloud Foundry allows to elapse between starting an app and the first healthy response from the app.
 When you use this flag, the cf CLI ignores any app start timeout value set in the manifest.
 Value set in seconds.

-For more information about using the cf CLI to deploy apps, refer to the Push section of the Getting Started with the cf CLI topic.
+For more information about using the cf CLI to deploy apps, see the Push section of the Getting Started with the cf CLI topic.

 Note: Changing the timeout setting for the cf CLI does not change the timeout limit for Cloud Foundry server-side jobs such as staging or starting apps.
 You must change server-side timeouts in the manifest.
 Because of the differences between the Cloud Foundry and cf CLI timeout values, your app might successfully start even though the cf CLI reports